lsst-dm/scipi_docs_prototype/functionalframework.rst

 - \+ SnapPsfMatchTask -- This Task differs from ImagePsfMatchTask in that it matches two Exposures assuming that the images have been acquired very closely in time.

-Extracting srcs
+Extracting sources
 ++++++++++++++++

-Functions to extract srcs from a single processed CCD
+Functions to extract sources from a single processed CCD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - ?
 SourceDetectionTask --  Detect positive and negative sources on an exposure and return a new table.SourceCatalog.

-Functions to extract srcs from a coadded exp
+Functions to extract sources from a coadded exp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - \+ DetectCoaddSourcesTask -- Command-line task that detects sources on a coadd of exposures obtained with a single filter.